Scrambling (linguistics): Similarities to Extraposition

-The first example has canonical word order; scrambling has not occurred.
-The second example illustrates what happens when one attempts to scramble the definite pronoun das out of the embedded clause into the main clause.
+The first example has canonical word order.
+The second example illustrates how the definite pronoun [das] becomes ungrammatical when scrambled out of the embedded clause into the main clause.
 The sentence becomes strongly unacceptable.
 Extraposition is similar.
 When one attempts to extrapose a constituent out of one clause into another, the result is unacceptable.
+However, there are cases where words can be scrambled outside of a clause ('long distance scrambling"), although this form of scrambling is governed by additional rules compared to clause-initial ("short distance") scrambling.

+Example from Persian

+Scrambling in Persian plays a significant role in organizing information structure, especially in topicalization and contrasive focus.

+Topicalization

+In Persian, topics are typically specific and frequently marked by the specificity particle -râ.
+The topicalized element scrambles to a higher syntactic position, this includes Spec-Cp or Spec-IP.